KumoCorp/kumomta/docs/changelog/main.md

 * proxy-server: added `--no-splice` option to opt out of using `splice(2)` on Linux.
 Switch to using `tokio::io::copy_bidirectional` for non-splice mode.
   Switch to using `tokio_splice::zero_copy_bidirectional` for splice mode.
+* Add `/api/check-liveness/v1` API endpoint to determine whether the KumoMTA node is live and ready to receive messages.

 ## Fixes

 * Using `expiration` in a DKIM signer would unconditionally raise an error and prevent reception of the incoming message.
 * Invalid structured headers, such as Message-ID, in combination with other message